Wicomico and Pocomoke Railroad: Route

 The railroad started in Salisbury on the Wicomico River and then headed east, crossing over the ESR, and then on to Walston's Switch, Parsonsburg, Pittsville, Hancock, Whaleyville, St. Martins and finally Berlin.
 It was later expanded west across the Wicomico River and then east to Ocean City.

 Remnants

-The only portion of the rail that remains in service today is the 3.65-mile (5.87 km) long Willards Industrial Track, the 0.65-mile (1.05 km) Mardella Industrial Track and the 0.6-mile (0.97 km) Mill Street Industrial Track - all in Salisbury, Maryland - operated by Delmarva Central Railroad on track owned by Norfolk Southern Railroad (NS).
+The only portion of the rail that remains in service today is the 3.65-mile (5.87 km) long Willards Industrial Track, the 0.65-mile (1.05 km) Mardella Industrial Track and the 0.6-mile (0.97 km) Mill Street Industrial Track - all in Salisbury, Maryland - operated by Delmarva Central Railroad on track owned by Norfolk Southern Railroad (NS) and serving Perdue Chicken.
 Most of the rest of the right of way to Sinepuxent Bay is still owned by NS but much of the rail has been removed.
 A few bridges and other structures also remain.

+In 2012, the Salisbury-Wicomico Metropolitan Planning Organization’s biking and hiking master plan including a 10-mile long trail on the portion of the rail right-of-way between Salisbury and Mardela Springs, Maryland.
+Wicomico County included a feasibility study on the trail in its preliminary transportation priorities letter to MDOT in every year 2012-2014, but in 2015 Wicomico County Executive Bob Culver said he would no longer support the project.